-- 10.d Monitoring and Recordkeeping.
-The permittee is required to record each occurrence of maintenance and repairs to vapor recovery equipment so that SWCAA and the permittee can assure that maintenance and repairs are consistent with approved vapor recovery requirements. - 10.e Emission Monitoring and Testing Requirements.
-See Section 12. - 10.f Reporting.
+- 10.d.
+Monitoring and Recordkeeping Requirements.
+The permittee is required to record each occurrence of maintenance and repairs to vapor recovery equipment so that SWCAA and the permittee can assure that maintenance and repairs are consistent with approved vapor recovery requirements. - 10.e.
+Reporting Requirements.
 Total gasoline throughput and the annual emissions inventory are required to be submitted to SWCAA by January 31st of each year (unless otherwise directed by SWCAA) to demonstrate compliance with the throughput limitation in the permit and allow for the development of a comprehensive emissions inventory.
 Test results must be reported to SWCAA within 14 days of test completion consistent with CARB and SWCAA reporting requirements.